 \section{Examples}

 We demonstrate our method on several examples of increasing complexity, from the simple periodic orbit in the plane that we already showed, to complex bursting dynamics of the Kuramoto-Sivashinsky equation.
-Details about the datasets, neural network architectures, training procedures, and hyperparameters are in the Supplementary Information.
+Additional examples and details about the datasets, neural network architectures, training procedures, and hyperparameters are in the Supplementary Information.